th-wyns/POC.Storage/README.md

 - Install MsSql (at least version 2016) on defult instance or update the appsettings file for the test projects if you're using a named instance

 # Solution Hierarchy
-The soulution has two major folders:
+The soulution has two root folders:

 - **src**: contains the source code
 - **tests**: cotains the unit tests and a test Importer application to test creation and update processes with sample load files